-I recently updated my equipment page — see What’s in the Camera Bag? — and it struck me that I had given short shrift to one of my most cherished pieces of equipment, the 50mm f/1.4.
-This is a lens that I don’t often use in my professional work but that nevertheless serves as a wonderful all-purpose everyday lens.
-In fact, I consider it essential to my photography and rarely leave home without it.
+Canon’s 50mm f/1.4 lens is one that I don’t often use in my professional work but nevertheless serves as a wonderful all-purpose everyday lens.
+It’s one of my most cherished pieces of equipment.
+In fact, I consider it essential and rarely leave home without it.

 My love affair with the 50mm f/1.4 traces back to my earliest days as a photographer.
 The first camera I ever owned, a Pentax MV-1, came with a 50mm f/1.4 attached.
 For years it was the only lens I ever used.

 As almost any photographer will tell you, the 50mm focal length represents a “normal” field of view on a 35mm film camera or full-frame digital SLR.
 It’s very close to how the human eye takes in the world.
 A 50mm is not exactly wide, but often wide enough if you take a step back.
 It’s not long, but long enough for most kinds of shooting—and certainly for making portraits.